felixlu/awesome-stars/README.md

 ## TypeScript

+- [midday-ai/midday](https://github.com/midday-ai/midday) - Invoicing, Time tracking, File reconciliation, Storage, Financial Overview & your own Assistant made for Freelancers
+- [docmost/docmost](https://github.com/docmost/docmost) - Docmost is an open-source collaborative wiki and documentation software.
+It is an open-source alternative to Confluence and Notion.
+- [bcakmakoglu/vue-flow](https://github.com/bcakmakoglu/vue-flow) - A highly customizable Flowchart component for Vue 3.
+Features seamless zoom & pan 🔎, additional components like a Minimap 🗺 and utilities to interact with state and graph.
 - [codexu/note-gen](https://github.com/codexu/note-gen) - A cross-platform Markdown note-taking application dedicated to using AI to bridge recording and writing, organizing fragmented knowledge into a readable note.
 - [blinkospace/blinko](https://github.com/blinkospace/blinko) - An open-source, self-hosted personal AI note tool prioritizing privacy, built using TypeScript .
 - [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.